Erik200031/Farmer-Calculator-Privacy-Policy/README.md

 We do not sell the Personal Information of our users.
 For more information about these rights, please contact us.

+**What We Collect & Why**
+- **Email Address**: Used as a unique identifier to securely store your app-related data (e.g., preferences, saved content).
+- **App Data**: Information you generate within the app (e.g., settings, activity history) is linked to your email for cross-device access.

+**Purpose**: This allows you to:
+  - Log out and later recover your data by signing back in.
+  - Delete the app and retain data for future use (unless manually deleted).

+**Your Rights**
+- **Logout**: Your data remains stored but is disassociated from your device until you log back in.
+- **Permanent Deletion**: To erase all data linked to your email, contact us at [ero.stepanyan.00@bk.ru] or use the in-app "Delete Account" feature.

+**How We Protect Your Data**
+- We do not share your email or app data with third parties unless required by law.

 Contact Us

 Don't hesitate to contact us if you have any questions.

  -Via Email:  ero.stepanyan.00@bk.ru